The Bala Cranberry Festival is many, many things, but most of all it’s a FUN-FILLED weekend for everyone!

 Torrance Ball Diamonds offers car parking, with the opportunity to catch the shuttle bus that is coming from Gravenhurst to Bala on all days of the Festival.

 Gravenhurst.
 We do offer a shuttle bus from Gravenhurst to Bala on all days of Festival.
 You could avoid parking in Bala by leaving your car in Gravenhurst and taking the shuttle bus.
 It picks up at Sawdust City Brewery and The Residence Inn at the Muskoka Wharf.

 $10 for adults, Children 12 and under Free.
 The admission is for the full 3 days of Cranberry Weekend.

 What do I get with my admission?

-Admission gets you: into all inside vendor locations, use of shuttle buses (in town, and to the Cranberry Marsh and the shuttle to Gravenhurst) and discounts at participating partners.
-In turn you help support the myriad of community groups and organizations that make this festival happen!
+Admission gets you: into all the vendor locations, use of shuttle buses (in town, to the Cranberry Marsh and the shuttle to and from Gravenhurst), live entertainment during the day, free midway rides, many activities for all ages (you can find the list here) and in turn you help support the myriad of community groups and organizations that make this festival happen!

 Are dogs allowed at Cranberry Festival?